Fabric Studio · Invite-Only Beta

 Start from scratch or from a template

-Start from a blank workspace and toggle tasks on layer by layer, or open one of the example Patterns for fire and wildfire, vegetation analysis, terrain, flood response, or general-purpose workflows.
+Start from a blank workspace and build it up step by step, or open one of the example Patterns for fire and wildfire, vegetation analysis, terrain, flood response, or general-purpose workflows.
 When Iris is available, you will also be able to describe your goal in plain language and get a generated starting Pattern.

 02